samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 }
 ```

-At that point, the template of `HomeComponent` is called which uses the `isLoggedIn` method from `AuthService` to determine the authentication state of the application.
+At that point, the template of `HomeComponent` is called, which uses the `isLoggedIn` method from `AuthService` to determine the authentication state of the application.

 ```typescript
 // src/app/auth/auth.service.ts